 - Some College classrooms (including two CAEN computer labs) are equipped as flexible learning spaces through the use of highly flexible furniture and integrated technology.

-- These classrooms can be reconfigured for multiple uses, such as lecture-style teaching, allowing students to collaborate and work together in groups, and engaging in a whole-class discussion.
+- These classrooms can be reconfigured for multiple uses, such as lecture-style teaching, allowing for student collaborative group work, or engaging in a discussion.

-- Many rooms also have wall-mounted monitors that can be used to display content from the instructor lecturn, or individual student laptop connections at each station.
+- Many rooms also have wall-mounted monitors that can be used to display content from the instructor lecturn, or individual student laptop connections at each station if needed.

 Rooms with Movable Furniture: Availability and Features